jaktestowac/vscode-playwright-snippets/README.md

 Snippets in Visual Studio Code (VS Code) are customizable templates that can be quickly inserted into your code.
 Here’s how to use them:

 1. Insert a Snippet

-   Type a trigger word followed by pressing `Tab` or `Ctrl + Space` to bring up the snippet suggestion.
+   Type a trigger word (e.g. `pw-page`) followed by pressing `Tab` or `Ctrl + Space` to bring up the snippet suggestion.
 Select the desired snippet from the list.

 2. Navigate through Fields

    After inserting a snippet, use `Tab` to jump between predefined placeholders within the snippet.
 You can customize or remove these fields as needed.

 # Snippets List